Floral Design Program

 Lead Instructor: Linda Rambaud

-Linda earned a master’s degree in Floral Design & Commercialization of Plants and Flowers.
-She is a Master Floral Designer.
-She also is an accredited member of the American Institute of Floral Design, where I earned certification as a Floral Designer CFD, AIFD and soon will be CAFA accredited (Canadian Academy of Floral Art).
+Linda holds a master's degree in Floral Design & Commercialization of Plants and Flowers, marking her as a true authority in the field.
+As a Master Floral Designer and accredited member of the American Institute of Floral Design, she holds prestigious certifications as a Floral Designer (CFD, AIFD) and is on her way to achieving accreditation from the Canadian Academy of Floral Art (CAFA).

 Registration